 Kouta and Kaito leading Inves armies.
 They awaken as Overlords and are able to summon the Inves at will.

 Gridon being by Kaito's side.
-All of the Nut Riders have made it to his side at one point (while Zack and Jounouchi have joined Kaito's side, Hase was too busy being dead to join by that time).
+All of the Nut Riders have made it to his side at one point (while Zack and Jounouchi have joined Kaito's side during the war for Zawame, Hase was too busy being dead to join by that time).
 Not only that, but once Kaito announces his intent to destroy the world, one of the Riders who joins his side was a Nut Rider, Zack.
 His absence during the fight also makes sense.
 Zack, much like the Nut Riders, betrayed Kaito and was beaten up by Kaito, leaving him the only Rider to fight Kouta.

 Mitsuzane and Takatora standing in the sidelines.
 Both Riders were absent during the final battle, the former due to a massive Heroic BSoD and willfully backing away from the fight and the latter due to being in a coma.